Adnan7786/Simplify-Notes-Heroku/README.md

 # Simplify-Notes-Api
-Node Application for simplify notes apis
+Node Application for simplify notes apis hosted on Heroku